enriquegv7/ophthalmology/README.md

-# ophthalmology project based on IA by Enrique García Velasco
+# ophthalmology project based on IA by Enrique García Velasco.